Levitating (song): Release and promotion

 The remix was serviced to contemporary hit radio formats in the United States on 6 October 2020, serving as the album's third single in the country.
 It was also serviced to contemporary hit radio formats in Italy and the United Kingdom on 2 and 9 October 2020, respectively.
 The original was serviced to adult contemporary radio formats in the United Kingdom on 17 October 2020.
 The remix was also scheduled to be serviced to adult contemporary radio formats in the US on 19 October 2020, but was ultimately replaced with the original.
 Due to its music video partnership with TikTok, the app launched a worldwide advertising campaign with promotion on several digital and social media channels, as well as New York City's Times Square and prominent sites in cities across Europe.
 The app also launched the #Levitating challenge, where Lipa invited fans to use TikTok's slow-motion feature to show off their levitating skills.
 The song was promoted with an Instagram filter on the app.
 Lipa and Koz did an interview about the creation of the song on music podcast Song Exploders 194th episode, released on 7 October 2020.
 It was also included in Morrisons' 2020 Christmas TV Ad.
 The song was used during the 46th People's Choice Awards on 15 November 2020.
 The song was included in a promotional video for the 2020–21 NBA season made by NBA on TNT.
 Joe Biden and Kamala Harris used it in a playlist supporting their inauguration.

 A remix of the track by KUU was released on 20 November 2020.
 It is a four on the floor-styled song with a simple and hypnotic sound design that makes use of tropical synths, Balearic beats, a rolling bassline, and funky piano chords, all layered with Lipa's vocals.

-A remix of the track by Amaal Mallik featuring guest vocals in Hindi by Prakriti Kakar and Sukriti Kakar was released on 26 March 2021.

 Over the 2020–21 Premier League season, a video clip of Manchester City manager Pep Guardiola dancing, with part of the track overlaid on it, surfaced on Twitter.
 The clip was later posted by Manchester City's official Twitter account on 4 February 2021 and again on 7 February 2021 following Manchester City's 4–1 victory over Liverpool, which was their first victory at Anfield in 18 years.

+In February 2021 after Lipa was honoured as a Time 100 Next "emerging leader", she performed a stripped-down version of "Levitating" with a live ensemble including Panic at the Disco bassist Nicole Row.